0x05010705/hxi-gm-docs/commands/checkmission.md

     - 6: Chains of Promathia
     - 7: Assaults
     - 8: Campaign
-    - 9: A Crystalline Prohecy
+    - 9: A Crystalline Prophecy
     - 10: A Moogle Kupo d'Etat
     - 11: A Shantotto Ascension
     - 12: Seekers of Adoulin